How Do Portable Air Conditioners Work?

 In some situations, however, buying may simply not be an option – especially if you are a renter or an office manager whose regular air conditioner has broken down.
 Renting could be just the short-term solution you need for a few weeks or through the summer months.
 With portable air conditioner rental costs starting from just $160 per week for homes and $250 per week for commercial offices (plus delivery), they can easily be installed and running within a few hours.

 Ultimately, finding the best unit for your situation depends on a variety of factors including purpose, size, budget and number of people.
 If you’re thinking of hiring a portable air conditioner a go, Precision Air Rental can help you identify the perfect cooling solution tailored to your specific situation.
-With a 100% up-time record, same-day delivery, 24-hour replacement guarantee and 24/7 call-out; we take good care of you.
+With a 100% up-time record, fast delivery, 24-hour replacement guarantee and 24/7 call-out; we take good care of you.